Osussist/OsussistExternal/README.md

 ## FAQ

-Why is the spoofer not working
+- Why is the spoofer not working? <br>
 A: You need to make your own / skid you own and put it in the same folder as the main binaries

-Will you update this any further
+- Will you update this any further? <br>
 A: Maybe, if I feel like it

-Why is the code so messed up?
+- Why is the code so messed up? <br>
 A: It was my first project on C#, ill recode it later if I feel like it

-What about donators?
+- What about donators? <br>
 A: Donators will get access to account gen and a private build of a remade osussist with better features

 ## Support me